Environmental and Climate Economics (ECE)

 06:12

-12 p, 652.7 KB Behavioral spillovers from green purchases : comparing impacts on consumption and policy support / Castro Santa, Juana (Universitat de Bacelona.
+12 p, 652.7 KB Behavioral spillovers from green purchases : comparing impacts on consumption and policy support / Castro Santa, Juana (Universitat de Barcelona.
 Departament d'Economia) ; Drews, Stefan (Universitat Autònoma de Barcelona.
 Institut de Ciència i Tecnologia Ambientals) ; van den Bergh, Jeroen C. J. M (Universidad de Málaga.
 Departamento de Economía Aplicada)

 Green labels and green advertising aim to promote products associated with less energy demands and lower carbon emissions.
 However, there are indications that purchasing green products may trigger negative spillover effects to subsequent pro-environmental behaviors. [...]